visakan4/Visual_System_IPL/README.md

 #### 3) Connect with backend services
 * To connect with the backend services, just change the `apiEndpoint` in `/src/config.js` to the address where backend server is running (usually it would be localhost:5000/ )
-* To use the backend services deployed to heroku, change the apiEndpoint in `/src/config.js` to https://vat-backend.herokuapp.com

 *Note: All the packages in package.json are third party plugins used to support this project.*